-Affidavit: Man had child porn videos of infants - Port Arthur News
+Affidavit: Nederland man had child porn videos of infants - Port Arthur News

-Affidavit: Man had child porn videos of infants
+Affidavit: Nederland man had child porn videos of infants

 A Nederland man was indicted this week on 10 counts of possession of child pornography — some of which involved assaults of infants.

 According to court information, a search warrant was executed at the home of Zachary Allen Simon, 27, on Oct.
-1 as a result of a National Center for Missing and Exploited Children CyberTipline report where a user uploaded files of child pornography to a storage account.
+1 as a result of a National Center for Missing and Exploited Children CyberTipline report, where a user uploaded files of child pornography to a storage account.

-During the search warrant, the defendant’s cell phone was reportedly found in his right front pocket of his shorts.
-The phone was seized and forensically previewed at which time numerous files of child pornography were found, the document read.
+During the search, the defendant’s cell phone was reportedly found in the right front pocket of his shorts.
+The phone was seized and forensically previewed, at which time numerous files of child pornography were found, the document read.

 The video files were from approximately less than a minute to more than five minutes in length.

-The videos depict different types of sexual assault on the male and female victims.
-Most are infants.
+The videos depict different types of sexual assault on male and female victims.
+Most are infants, authorities say.

 Simon reportedly made a statement to law enforcement about ownership of an online storage account and uploading files to that account.